-I’m using the MacBook Pro 2015 model for this set up so that I got thunderbolt 2 & it also means that I’ve to purchase Apple Thunderbolt 3 to Thunderbolt 2 adapter.
+I’m using MacBook Pro 2015 model for this setup so means that I got thunderbolt 2 & it also means that I’ve to purchase Apple Thunderbolt 3 to Thunderbolt 2 adapter.

 Here’s an image of my MacBook Pro 2015 model.

 I researched a lot for the best eGPU money can buy & I found Razor Core X Chroma which is the best eGPU in the market at the time of writing this article.
 Razer Core X Chroma comes with a USB-C cable which is ideal for Thunderbolt 3.
 So it’s important that you check your MacBook what Thunderbolt it has.
 You can check this eGPU on Amazon via this link.

 Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 Adapter

 As mention above if you’re using MacBook which has Thunderbolt 2 then you have to purchase an Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 adapter but if your MacBook has Thunderbolt 3 then you’re good to go because Razer Core X Chroma comes with USB-C which you can connect with Thunderbolt 3.

 You have to have external Monitor for this setup to work.
 If you want to use MacBook display for this setup then I really do not recommend it & the reason is because the performance will be very poor.
 Your MacBook has to work twice to encode the game to the monitor & there are more tricks to workaround that setup so give yourself a favour and get external monitor for this setup which has HDMI functionality.
 VGA doesn’t work with Razer Core X Chroma.

 You can use any high-end graphic card with Razer Core X Chroma.
 I got two graphic cards in hand which are: